 “Dividend payout ratios have been in the range of 40% to 50% of earnings in recent “normal” years.
 Dividend growth was very strong from 2000 to 2007, with a growth rate of 15% per year on average, but dividend increases were rare from 2008 to 2010.
 All of the eight publicly traded banks resumed dividend increases at the end of the 2008–2009 recession.
 In March 2020, OSFI announced dividend increases and share buybacks to be halted for Canadian banks for the time being.”

 So for now, the dividends are held.
 But again, they are quite juicy, and that potential for dividend growth is more than enticing.

 Here are the current yields for the Canadian banks as of writing.

 The greater the risk (as the market sees it) the greater the yield.
 Those stock prices have been hit the hardest for the out-of-favour stocks.
 On the flip side, the more the stock price goes down, the greater the current yield available (assuming there are no dividend cuts – which I’ve heard no “gossip” of).

 In the recent earnings season Royal Bank and National delivered the most solid performance.
 The banks actually managed to increase revenues despite being in the middle of a pandemic – and yet the stock prices don’t really reflect this reality.

 Buy Dividend Stocks Using the Best No Fee Discount Brokers

-At MDJ, we constantly review and compare discount brokers with a particular focus on FREE ETF and STOCK purchases, so you can rebalance your portfolio without paying an extra.
+At MDJ, we constantly review and compare discount brokers with a particular focus on FREE Canadian ETFs and STOCK purchases, so you can rebalance your portfolio without paying an extra.
 Read about the most popular brokers like Qtrade and Questrade as well as robo-advisors like Wealthsimple and learn how to maximize your savings!